Best Ointment for Pressure Sores at Home: What Actually Helps Bed Sores Heal Faster

 Introduction

-If you’re caring for someone who spends long hours in bed or sitting, the possibility of bed sores is always in the back of your mind.
+If you’re caring for someone who spends long hours in bed or sitting, the possibility of bed sores is always at the back of your mind.
 They can develop quickly, cause significant discomfort, and are often overwhelming to manage without guidance.

 This guide offers practical steps you can start today, along with an evidence-informed natural approach that aligns with what caregiving experts recommend for early, surface-level skin irritation.